thomasahle/numberlink/README.md

 ------------

 Numberlink solves puzzles using a heavily pruned backtracking search on an optimied datastructure.

-In particular the following heuristics are used:
+In particular the following pruning heuristics are used:

-* Partial paths
+* Partial links
 * Corner heuristic
 * Optimistic (late validation)

 There are multiple ways to do backtracking on numberlink puzzles.
-The most obvious is to start at a source, choose a path to its other end and recurse.
+The most obvious is to start at a source, choose a link to its other end and recurse.
 Alternatively one can start at all sources at the same time, or systematically fill out the squares on the paper in some predefined order.